SPARC-X/SPARC-X-API/paper/paper.md

 # Statement of Need

 DFT has unargubaly become one of the cornerstones of electronic structure simulations in chemical and materials sciences due to its simplicity and wide range of applicability.
-While many researchers primarily associate DFT with the plane-wave pseudopotential method, due to the maturity and wide availability of such codes, these approaches do have limitations.
+Among the various numerical implementations of DFT, the plane-wave pseudopotential method has gained significant popularity, owing to both its robustness and the maturity of associated software packages.
+However, despite their widespread use, plane-wave methods are not without limitations.
 One long-standing challenge in DFT is to develop methods that overcomes the huge computational cost for solving the Kohn-Sham equation, which scales cubically with respect to the system size.
 This becomes especially problematic in massively parallel computing environments, where the extensive global communication required during Fourier transformations limits the scalability, making it challenging to efficiently simulate very large systems in plane-wave DFT.
 In plane-wave methods, the global nature of the Fourier basis used limits the ability to achieve linear scaling [@bowler_order_n_dft_2012].
 Moreover, the periodic nature of the Fourier basis enforces the use of periodic boundary conditions, making the simulation setup of isolated and semi-finite systems non-straightforward.
 A compelling alternative to overcome these limitations is to solve the Kohn-Sham equations using a finite-difference (FD) approach on real-space grids.
 The locality of the FD method makes real-space DFT methods inherently scalable, and paves the way for the development of linearly-scaling solutions to the Kohn-Sham equations.
 Real-space DFT also naturally supports both periodic and Dirichlet boundary conditions, and combinations thereof, allowing for the flexible treatment of systems in any dimensionality.

 In the past few years, the SPARC-X project ([https://github.com/SPARC-X](https://github.com/SPARC-X)) has led efforts to develop an open-source, real-space DFT code that is both user-friendly and competitive with state-of-the-art plane-wave codes.
-The philosophy of the SPARC-X project is to provide codes that are highly efficient and portable (i.e. straightforward to install and use across various computational environments).
+The philosophy of the SPARC-X project is to provide codes that are highly efficient and portable (i.e., straightforward to install and use across various computational environments).
 The codes also seek to be user-friendly and developer-friendly to facilitate the implementation of new algorithms.
 In line with this, SPARC-X offers